jfuruness/bgpy_pkg/README.md

 ## History
 * [bgp\_simulator\_pkg](#bgp_simulator_pkg)

+* 0.2.1 Various bug fixes.
+PRs from Cameron (Thank you!). input clique rounding up now.
+Victims/attackers no longer being counted.
+No more windows support.
 * 0.2.0 Fixed subgraph issues.
 Changed the -1 and 101% cases to be SpecialPercentAdoptions
 * 0.1.03 Fixed subgraph bug that resulted in incorrect graphs
 * 0.1.02 Removed slots from ASes since it does not increase speed, and now ASes with different slots can be interchanged